tsclay/stroudjs/README.md

 These were inspired by my experience with the Svelte framework.

 Refer to [this talk](https://www.youtube.com/watch?v=FxMyqxc8Fx0) from Svelte Summit 2020 for how Svelte handles animation.
-The presenter Tan Li Hau demonstrates how one would write something like Svelte's transition function using vanilla Javascript.
+The presenter Tan Li Hau demonstrates how one would write something like Svelte's transition function using vanilla language-javascript.

 ### `transition()`